Snapchat/KeyDB-docs/docs/faq.md

 development in the areas of interest to us and other users.
 After multithreading Redis and seeing the benefits and performance gains, we felt there was value in having open source implementations of features currently only supported in some proprietary modules.
-Some aspects of using Redis introduce a lot of uneccessary complexity such as sharding and high availability setup.
+Some aspects of using Redis introduce a lot of unnecessary complexity such as sharding and high availability setup.
 As a result KeyDB introduced features such as active-replication and multi-master configuration options.
 Other features such as flash support, aws s3 backup, were also important features we believe should be part of the base code and standard to each instance.

 KeyDB is also written largely in c++ allowing this project to accelerate to a different level.
-Plans to add other highly sought afer features continue and KeyDB will announce these features as they are released.
+Plans to add other highly sought after features continue and KeyDB will announce these features as they are released.
 KeyDB is a leader when it comes to performance and you can expect that the KeyDB product will adapt and take advantage of the latest hardware and software as it becomes available.

 ## Why is KeyDB different compared to most other key-value stores?